RobinDieu/BackendRD/README.md

 - Export and import schemas and records using JSON files
 - Interactive CLI tool for managing the backend
 - Optional social media authentication (Google, Facebook, Microsoft, GitHub)
+- Project setup with options for React, Electron, and Backend
+- Automatic generation of SSL certificates for secure API communication

 ## Getting Started